 ~/envs/my_env/bin/python -m ipykernel install --user --name my_env --display-name "my_env"

 The kernel should now be available to use from within notebooks, and you can also access the environment in a terminal with

 conda activate ~/envs/my_env.
 Since we have stored it in the home directory, it will not be lost when the container shuts down.
-You can see what kernels are installed with
+You can see what kernels are installed and visible to Jupyter with

 jupyter kernelspec list.
 A new Python notebook launcher should be automatically added to the “New Launcher” panel, and the kernels can also be switched from within a running notebook by clicking the button normally labelled “Python 3” in the top right of the notebook view.

 A note on reproducability¶